hermangroup/docs/merchants/technical.rst

 the key difference is the fee structure and input requirements for InstantSend.

 #.
-Fee Structure: InstantSend utilizes a “per-input” fee of 0.0001 DASH
+Fee Structure: InstantSend utilizes a “per-input” fee of 0.0001 HISTORIA
    per Input.
 #.
 Input Requirements: All inputs for an InstantSend transaction must
    have at least 6 confirmations.